Offield Family Viewlands Working Forest Reserve

 The Conservancy staff, board of trustees, and donors recognized the very unique and special features of this land that make it a true gem to protect for everyone’s benefit.
 We decided to purchase this property to protect the public’s access to the views and to make them accessible to even more people.
 We recognized the incredible opportunity for nature recreation and enjoyment of extraordinary views.
 And this project allows us to restore fragmented habitats and broaden ecosystem protection for the benefit of human health and all living things.

-We have decided not to make any immediate decisions.
-We are in discussion with various parties who may have interest in using the restaurant and concession stand structures.
-If no opportunities emerge, we may remove those buildings.
-The existing pole barns will be utilized by the Conservancy to hold tools and equipment needed to manage this property and the 215 other properties it owns.
+The existing pole barns are being utilized by the Conservancy to hold tools and equipment needed to manage this property and the 215 other properties it owns.
 Staff will continue to work with committee members and trustees to develop the best management plan for this land and structures over the next year.
 In the meantime, the public is asked to please stay away from the buildings.

 We established the working forest category in 2015 to distinguish lands that are more actively managed through forestry or other habitat manipulations from lands where we generally let nature take its course, our nature preserves.
 The Offield Family Viewlands will fall under our working forest reserve category, but that doesn’t mean you will see logging trucks out there, although someday that may be a management tool.
 You will more likely see us actively restoring some of the lands by planting trees and native grasses.

 To date, more than 10,000 trees have been planted throughout the reserve.
 If you are interested in helping us with the land’s ecological recovery, please contact our volunteer coordinator Cacia Lesh to get on our list for upcoming opportunities! email@example.com